kyujyokei/reflections-1/README.md

 #Note:

-Please follow through the tutorials step by step and complete the quizzes on Udacity first before working on this exercise.
+1. Please follow through the tutorials step by step and complete the quizzes on Udacity first before working on this exercise.
+2. Don't worry if you are not familiar with writing the MRD.
+There are Instructions given for each section described in this MRD template.